VincentPauley/vinnies-cards/README.md

 ### Prerequisites

-- You must have RethinkDB running on the system where you want to run the project
+- You must have RethinkDB running on the system where you want to run the project: https://rethinkdb.com/docs/install/
 - Install packages

 ```sh